highfidelity/hifi-docs-grav-content/02.create-and-explore/05.avatars/08.create-avatar-with-flow/docs.md

 ![addscript2](addscript2.PNG)

 When packaging your model, the tool will iterate through the directory and add each script to the FST file.
-Now, you can upload the folder structure to the Marketplace or to your preffered hosting service.
+Now, you can upload the folder structure to the Marketplace or to your preferred hosting service.

 #### Avatar Examples
 Here is an example of an avatar that is rigged appropriately to use with Flow: [Mannequin with Hair](https://hifi-content.s3.amazonaws.com/jimi/avatar/Mannequin/hairTest/mannequinHairTest8.fst).